 The Laboratory Service has reported on 14 million tests for the period 01 July 2021 to 30 June 2022.The Radiology Department has carried out 683,130 X-ray examinations including34,135 CT-Scans and 5,132 MRIs in 2021.

-The Ministry of Health and Wellness is providing two new services at the Sir Seewoosagur Ramgoolam (SSR) National Hospital, namely an Assisted Reproductive Technology Centre (Fertility Clinic) and an Epidural Service for women in labour since 14 February 2022.
+The Ministry of Health and Wellness is providing two new services at the Sir Seewoosagur Ramgoolam (SSR) National Hospital, namely the Fertility Clinic and an Epidural Service for women in labour since 14 February 2022.
 The Fertility Clinic provides a holistic approach to those couples who are facing difficulties to conceive based on the assessment, diagnosis and treatment modalities.
-Existing advanced reproduction techniques such as artificial insemination and in-vitro fertilisation are available to couples requiring the service.
+Existing advanced reproduction technique such as artificial insemination is available to couples requiring the service.

 The Pharmacy Department of the Ministry overlooks the Pharmacy Services of both the Public and the Private sector.
 The main duties and responsibilities are to ensure that

 - the population at large have access to drugs which are of required Quality, safety and efficacy.